 Best Ways to Insure Excess Bank Deposits

 In the five years leading up to 2008, the United States saw just 10 bank failures.
 Due largely to the 2008 Financial Crisis, 465 banks shut down from 2008 to 2012, according to the FDIC.
-One major impact of the Financial Crisis to the banking industry was an increase in the insured account limit by the FDIC, but what should you do if you deposit more than the limit?
+One major impact of the Financial Crisis on the banking industry was an increase in the insured account limit by the FDIC, but what should you do if you deposit more than the limit?
 Let’s look at some of your best options to keep your money safe from the risks of uninsured losses should your bank close its doors.

 Understand Your Current FDIC Insurance Limits